 Installing solar shingles might not fit into your budget, and growing a green roof may not be practical, but if you’re looking for other ways to replace your old roof with one that’s eco-friendly, here are some possibilities:

-· Recycled Shingles: These shingles are produced from recycled waste materials, such as plastic, rubber, or wood fiber.
+· Recycled Shingles: Producers make these shingles from recycled waste materials, such as plastic, rubber, or wood fiber.
 They are durable and attractive, some even carrying fire ratings that could lower your insurance rates.

 · Wood Shingles and Shakes: Already popular in many parts of the country, shingles and shakes are now made from wood that has been reclaimed from mills, bridges, and other sources to make them eco-friendly.
 Another producer harvests sustainably-grown eastern white cedar for use on roofs and sidings.